Residential Inpatient Programs

 General Program Description

 Experience shows that about 20% of persons suffering from chemical dependency need inpatient treatment to get well.
 They are unable to achieve abstinence unless placed in a sheltered, secure, nurturing treatment setting.
 Lakeside-Milam Recovery Centers provides a comfortable, safe setting in which patients can come to terms with chemical dependency and learn a new way of living.
-LMRC provides moderately priced adult and adolescent residential services.
+LMRC provides moderately priced adult residential services.
 Residential programs at LMRC operate 24 hours a day, 7 days a week.
 The following program description addresses Assessment, Structure, and Staffing; as well as individualized Treatment Plans, Nutrition, and Lasting Recovery.

 LMRC was one of the first treatment facilities in the country to employ diagnostic and assessment criteria published by the American Society of Addiction Medicine.
 New patients receive a comprehensive biopsychosocial assessment upon entering the LMRC residential treatment sequence.
 This individualized patient assessment records the biological, psychological, and social elements of their addiction, and helps our staff members to create a individualized problem-oriented treatment plan.
 Customized treatment plans guide patients throughout their intensive inpatient and continuing outpatient care.